Find a FYRE Opportunity

 Understanding the demands of student life, Dr. Ibrahimpasic is flexible around exams, assignments, and other academic responsibilities.
 She also prioritizes building a sense of community within the research team, often organizing casual coffee meetings a few times each semester.
 These gatherings provide space for discussing the project, sharing interests, and talking about students' academic and career goals.

-For Dr. Ibrahimpasic, this work is not only about research—it’s about mentoring students, helping them discover their passions, and supporting their personal and academic growth.
+For Dr. Ibrahimpasic, this work is not only about research, it's about mentoring students, helping them discover their passions, and supporting their personal and academic growth.

 Available Positions